SonYujeong0327/2025-CE-Challenge/README.md

 The main objectives of Computer Engineering (CE) Challenge 2025 are to analyze and improve the branch prediction mechanism of the RISC-V architecture and to strengthen the vectorization capabilites of the LLVM compiler.

-Detailed submission rules are described in https://cechallenge.github.io/
+Detailed rules are described in https://cechallenge.github.io/

 ## Getting Started